 Make it less personal

 Depersonalising a property is something that is always recommended.
-I don’t think it’s essential but it can help make a space look less full.
+It’s not essential, but it can help make a space look less full.
 Try and cut down the amount of kids’ toys spilling out of drawers, family photographs on show and surface clutter wherever possible.

 Pay attention to the garden